 Can you describe one particular moment or day on the job that gave you real satisfaction?

-If you weren’t in your current industry, what would you be doing?
+If you weren’t a vet tech, what would you be doing?

 This is my life.
 I will never do anything else.
 It’s completely unimaginable to me.
 I love what I do.